bressler1995/Transform-to-Open-Science/README.md

 ## TOPS Branding
 Are you a third-party group or partner that would like to use TOPS branding?
 [Visit this link](./Assets/TOPS_Public_Use.png) for a version of the TOPS insignia intended for use by the mentioned groups.

-## Open Science 101 Curriculum

-The Open Science 101 (OS101) curriculum is a 5-module curriculum designed to equip researchers, students and citizen scientists with the knowledge and skills to navigate the principles and practices of open science, including developing an open science and data management plan.

-Learn more on our [Trainings page](./Trainings) and on the [TOPS website](https://science.nasa.gov/open-science/tops/os101/).

 ## Have a Question for TOPS?